FOV Curvature Correction

 Use

 For each fastZ position that a planar acquisition or stack acquisition slice can be made, we aim to shape the curvature of that plane or slice uniquely with this GUI.
 Given that fastZ actuators are typically driven by analog waveforms, that means that there is a continuum of fastZ positions in the range of the actuator.
-Thus, one can define the curvature at several key fastZ positions, and then for any fastZ positions not defined, the curvature settings from key Zs are interpolated to define the curvature at intermediate planes.
-Planes outside the bounds of defined Zs simply use the curvature settings at the nearest bound.
+Thus, one can define the curvature at several key fastZ positions, and then for any fastZ positions not defined, the curvature settings from the nearest key Zs.

 Defining the curvature at any one key Z can be done via dragging sliders in the right pane of the GUI.